Effective: February 7, 2022

 Preparing your own tax return can be extremely difficult with today's complex tax code and may often leave you with more questions than answers.
 We specialize in working with small businesses and startups that are looking for a long-term relationship with a qualified tax and accounting team.
 In addition to offering tax preparation services, our tax education is unparalleled -- we are passionate about keeping local Florida companies on the right track financially.

 At Gulf Coast Accounting & Tax Services, we have the expertise that is needed to help you file your returns while also helping you to minimize your tax liability with careful planning.
-Michael S. Moore and his team have been assisting Florida business owners with their state and federal taxes for over a decade -- now it's your turn.
+Shane Moore and his team have been assisting Florida business owners with their state and federal taxes for over a decade -- now it's your turn.

-Tax Preparation in Palm Harbor
+Tax Preparation in Palm Harbor and Florida's Gulf Coast

 Our tax preparation services include: